tonyhardcode/docker-ffmpeg-service/README.md

-# ffmpeg web service API
+# FFmpeg web service API

 An web service for converting audio/video files using Nodejs, Express and FFMPEG